alcebiadesogamas/Design-Pattern-State/README.md

 # Design-Pattern-State
-This repository contains an implementation of the State design pattern studied in my Computer Science bachelor degree.
+This repository contains an implementation of the State design pattern studied during my Computer Science graduation.